fastly/fastly-magento2/Documentation/Guides/INSTALLATION.md

 That’s it, you have successfully configured your Magento store with the Fastly CDN.

-That’s it, you have successfully configured your Magento store with the Fastly CDN.

 ### Advanced configuration

 You can configure Advanced options by clicking the Advanced Configuration tab under the Fastly configuration.
 You have a detailed description under every option – read it and configure it according to your needs.